For startups and growing businesses, building a branded identity is key to success — period.

 “Being present” on these channels isn’t enough to build your brand’s image.
 Rather, you need to use these channels to deliver value to your audience.

 So, once you’ve identified the specific channels your customers expect to see your brand, you need to narrow your focus a bit more.
+You could even try making a marketing gif!
 For the time being, think about which channels will be most impactful in terms of engaging your customers and strengthening your brand.

 - Thinking of the features offered on each channel, such as the type of content common to the platform and the type of communication allowed on it